-The working group developed a model to simulate the impact and tested it for ten proposed power projects.
-Their conclusion was that the projects could not be ranked regarding the local impacts of the construction of the power plants.
+The Working group developed a model to simulate the impact and tested it for ten proposed power projects.
+Their conclusion was that the projects could not be ranked regarding to the local impacts of the construction of the power plants.
 The group evaluated on the other hand the power projects and assessed if the energy produced would be utilized locally and ranked the projects accordingly.
 The group also developed a model to evaluate the effect of the power development on tourism.
 This was a comparative study where the tourism was modelled with or without the power development.
 Power projects which were likely to have the greatest impact, positive or negative, on the tourism could then be identified.

 4.4.
-Working Group IV - Identification of Potential Power Projects, Project Economy
+Working group IV - Identification of Potential Power Projects, Project Economy

-Working Group IV was chaired by Dr. Thorkell Helgason, the director general of Orkustofnun and the six group members were nominated by Orkustofnun, The Icelandic Association of Energy Companies (2), the National Power Company and the Association of Local Authorities (2).
-The task of working group IV was to identify potential power projects, both hydro and geothermal, and carry out technical as well as economic evaluation of the projects.
-The working group considered four classes for the size and the economics of the projects.
-These were: (1) Energy capacity (GWh/a); (2) Capital cost per energy unit produced (kr/kWh); (3) Total profit and (4) Rate of return of investment.
+Working group IV was chaired by Dr. Thorkell Helgason, the director general of Orkustofnun and the six group members were nominated by Orkustofnun, the Icelandic Association of Energy Companies (2), the National Power Company and the Association of Local Authorities (2).
+The task of Working group IV was to identify potential power projects, both hydro and geothermal, and carry out technical as well as economic evaluation of the projects.
+The Working group considered four classes for the size and the economics of the projects.
+These were: (1) Energy capacity (GWh/a), (2) Capital cost per energy unit produced (kr/kWh), (3) Total profit, and (4) Rate of return of investment.

 The estimated generating capacity was very different for different projects.
-Largest was a hydro project with a generated capacity of 4670 GWh/a but smallest was a geothermal project of only 140 GWh/a.
+Largest was a hydro project with a generating capacity of 4670 GWh/a but smallest was a geothermal project of only 140 GWh/a.
 The generating capacity of the hydro power plants depends on the flowrate of the river and the reservoir capacity to manage the flowrate evenly throughout the year.
-The general geothermal power plant analysed by working group IV was a 120 MW plant operated for 7000 h/a.
-The capacity of the general geothermal plant was therefore 840 GWh/a.
+The typical geothermal power plant analysed by Working group IV was a 120 MW plant operated for 7000 h/a.
+The capacity of the typical geothermal plant was therefore 840 GWh/a.
 Investment cost was based on 2003 prices.
-Annual operational cost was estimated 0.8% and 2% of investment cost for hydro and for geothermal, respectively.
+Annual operational cost was estimated 0.8% and 2% of the investment cost for hydro and for geothermal, respectively.
 Energy prices were estimated for priority and non-priority sales and total profit was estimated for 50 years of operation.
-The economical calulations showed that the capital cost per energy unit produced was very similar for the projects proposed for the first phase of the master plan.
-To rank the projects it was therefore decided to look neither at total investment nor capital cost per energy unit but to define an index of total profit for the projects.
-The project of highest profit was assigned the profit index 10 and other projects got an index based on their profit relative to the highest scorer.
-Similarly the working group assigned an index of rate of return to the projects.
+The economical calculations showed that the capital cost per energy unit produced was quite similar for most of the projects proposed for the first phase of the master plan.
+A possible explanation of the similarity might be that during the last decades the hydro projects have been evaluated to be competitive to present projects, and in the case of geothermal projects important cost different factors like the number of boreholes for the given 120 MW units were set constant in poorly evaluated projects.
+To rank the projects it was therefore decided to look neither at the total investment nor the capital cost per energy unit, but to define an index of likely total profit for the projects got an index based on their profit relative to the highest scorer.
+Similarly, the working group assigned an index of rate of return to the projects.